DOdrums/PortfolioProjectFour/README.md

 ### Bugs

 * When trying to add ```first_name``` and ```last_name``` variables to the database, it would not save anything.
 The code in form.py was copied from a [medium post](https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56), so it was time to inspect this code closer and see if anything was wrong with it.
 When playing around with the line ```self.cleaned_data.pop("last_name")``` the error ```'dict' does not have attribute 'pop'``` popped up.
 This meant it was not an array, but a dictionary.
 So the line had to be changed to ```self.cleaned_data["last_name"]``` and upon doing this, the first and last name did get saved to the database!
+* The accordion element in the user dashboard would not get rounded borders even when ```border-radius: 2%;``` was set.
+This was due to the overflow not being hidden.
+After setting ```overflow: hidden;``` on the same element, the issue was fixed and the border-radius was now displaying properly.

 #### Deployment